Llangollen Canal: History

 A grand plan for the Ellesmere Canal was first proposed in 1791 by a small group of industrialists who owned coal mines, iron mines and other works near Ruabon.
 They wanted to link their area to the River Mersey in the north and the River Severn to the south.
 The northward section would link up with the Chester Canal and hence the River Dee before continuing to the Mersey at Netherpool (now Ellesmere Port).
 The southerly section of the waterway would pass through Overton before heading towards Shrewsbury.
 There would be branches to Bersham and Brymbo, where there were ironworks, to Llanymynech, where limestone was being quarried, and it would run past Whitchurch to Prees.
 A rival group proposed a branch from the Chester Canal to reach Ruabon, via Whitchurch, with additional lines to Llanymynech and Shrewsbury.
 There was support for the plans of the first group, and work began, but twelve years later, the plans of the second group had largely been implemented.

 John Duncombe, an engineer who was one of the original promoters, and Joseph Turner estimated that the main line to Netherpool and to Shrewsbury would cost £67,456, while the whole scheme, including the branches, would cost £171,098.
 The promoters then decided they needed an engineer with a track record to advise them, and engaged the services of William Jessop, to be assisted by Duncombe and William Turner.
 Jessop proposed a somewhat different route south of Chester.
 It was the time of Canal Mania, and when subscriptions were opened, 1,234 subscribers offered a total of £967,700, of which £245,500 was actually accepted.
-In February 1793, the two groups decided to work together, and a host of deviations and alterations were made to the plans, for which an Act of Parliament was obtained on 30 April 1793.
+In February 1793, the two groups decided to work together, and a host of deviations and alterations were made to the plans, for which an act of Parliament, the Ellesmere and Chester Canal Act 1793 (33 Geo.
+3. c.
+91) was obtained on 30 April 1793.
 A capital of £400,000 was authorised, with powers to raise an additional £100,000 if required, and Jessop was appointed as engineer, to be assisted by Duncombe, Thomas Denson and William Turner.
 On 30 October, Thomas Telford was also engaged.